 To be promoted from one grade level to the next, students shall obtain an overall average of 70 or above in all four core subjects (Math, ELA, Science and History).
-In addition, students must receive a Met Standard score on the State Assessment for their grade level.
+In addition, students must receive a Met Standard score or whatever terminology the state equates to the passing standard on the State Assessment for their grade level.